The United Way of Kennebec Valley and its involvement in our community.

 Food Pantry Project

-The Food Pantry Project is an ongoing project in which food shelves are delivered to a local workplace for a period of three weeks, supplied by UWKV.
+The Food Pantry Project is an ongoing initiative in which food shelves are delivered to a local workplace for a period of three weeks, supplied by UWKV.
 Employees of the business bring in as many non-perishable items as possible.
 At the end of the three weeks, a representative from a local food bank comes and collects the donated items for distribution to local people.
 United Way rotates these food shelves year round to any business interested in this program.
 Last year, 35 businesses participated in the project.
 Please contact us if you would like to host the food shelves in your workplace.

 AUGUSTA COMMUNITY Warming Center